akshkgd/ck-stream/HLS_SETUP.md

 - 🚫 Restricted user controls (no pause, no seeking, no keyboard controls)
 - 🔊 Mute/unmute functionality
 - 📱 Responsive design
-- 🎯 Live indicator and time display
+- 🎯 time display from how long stream is happening

 ## Setup Instructions